Railway station reconstruction

 The Northern and Central line platforms will be linked, incorporating two 94m moving walkways.
 Three new banks of escalators will be included to connect the Northern line with the Central line, Docklands Light Railway (DLR) and the street level.

-The new entrance will be connected to the Northern line and DLR with two new passenger lifts.
+The station also includes two new passenger lifts, which will improve accessibility to the Northern line and DLR platforms.
 The existing lift will also be upgraded as part of the project.

 The proposed plan of upgrading the existing station will provide the public with benefits such as improved evacuation, direct and step-free access from the street to northern line and DLR, reduced congestion, increased circulation and waiting space.

-Wilkinson Eyre Architects are the architecture and design contract for the station upgrade, while Dragados was awarded the construction contract.
-Planning, environment and engineering services will be provided by URS and tunnelling will be carried out by the Dr Sauer Group.
+Wilkinson Eyre secured the architecture and design contract for the station upgrade while Dragados was awarded the construction contract.
+Robert Bird Group works with Dragados as the civil and structural engineers for the upgrade project.
+Planning, environment, and engineering services are provided by URS and tunnelling was carried out by the Dr Sauer Group.